Nayni/fluse/website/docs/combining-fixtures.md

 sidebar_label: Combining fixtures
 ---

-The real strength of Fluse lies in the re-usability.
-Creating a single data fixture is great, but Fluse is built to help with complex data sets.
+The big strength of Fluse lies in its re-usability.
+Creating a single fixture is great, but Fluse is built to help with complex data sets.

-Instead of creating one big monolithic data fixture Fluse allows you to combine multiple smaller fixtures into a bigger one.
+Instead of creating one big monolithic fixture Fluse allows you to combine multiple smaller fixtures into a bigger one.
 Allowing you to compose together data sets by re-using smaller parts you've defined before.
-On top of that Fluse does this in a type-safe way and will provide you with type-safety along the way.
+On top of that Fluse does this in a type-safe way.

 ```typescript
 // src/fixtures/userFixture.ts